evan-king/node-primitive-enum/README.md

 enum-defining conventions, and partly to ensure reliability of the most convenient means of performing enum lookups which support keys and values interchangeably.

-Lastly, all keys and values are expected to be simple primitives, castable to strings.
+Lastly, all keys are expected to be strings, and values expected to be simple primitives, castable to strings.